 Lumina was a web series written and directed by Jennifer Thym and starring JuJu Chan and Michael Chan.
 The plot centered on overworked Lumina, who forms a relationship with a man only visible in reflections.

-Manivore was a web series which starred Grace Su as Annie Chew, a woman who loves to cook and who finds love with Roger, played by Taylor Humphries.
+Manivore was a web series that starred Grace Su as Annie Chew, a woman who loves to cook and who finds love with Roger, played by Taylor Humphries.

 ON THE CLOCK (2009-2011)